jettro/semi-website/_guides/weaviate/current/installation.md

 authentication headers or parameters.
 Users sending such a request will be authenticated as `user: anyonmous, group: anonymous`.

-It is up to the [Authorization module](./authorization.md) to decide which permissions anonymous users have.
+It is up to the authorization module to decide which permissions anonymous users have.
 By disabling anonymous access alltogether, any request without an allowed authentication scheme, will return `401 Unauthorized`.